-The National Comprehensive Cancer Network (NCCN) guidelines on Central Nervous System Cancers (v2.2013) state that when radiation is given to patients with low-grade gliomas, it is administered with restricted margins.
+The National Comprehensive Cancer Network (NCCN) guidelines on Central Nervous System Cancers state that: when radiation is given to patients with low-grade gliomas, it is administered with restricted margins.
 Every attempt should be made to decrease the radiation dose outside the target volume.
 This can be achieved with 3-dimensional planning or IMRT.
-(12)
+(13)

-NCCN guidelines do not address the use of IMRT in high-grade tumors or metastases of the CNS.(12)
+NCCN guidelines do not address the use of IMRT in high-grade tumors or metastases of the CNS.(13)

 Medicare National Coverage

-Intensity modulated radiotherapy plan, including dose volume histograms for target and critical structure partial tolerance specifications
+Intensity modulated radiotherapy plan, including dose-volume histograms for target and critical structure partial tolerance specification

 Multi-leaf collimator (MLC) device(s) for intensity modulated radiation therapy (IMRT), design and construction per IMRT plan

-Intensity modulated treatment delivery, single or multiple fields/arcs, via narrow spatially and temporally modulated beams, binary dynamic MLC, per treatment session
+Intensity modulated treatment delivery, single or multiple fields/arcs, via narrow spatially and temporally modulated beams, binary, dynamic MLC, per treatment session (deleted 12/31/14)

 New policy, add to Therapy section.
 Policy statement is IMRT considered medically necessary for the treatment of tumors of the central nervous system that are in close proximity to the optic nerve or brain stem.
 This policy becomes effective September 1, 2012, subsequent to provider notification.